SuperGamblino/SuperGamblino/README.md

   - If you don't find an issue you'd like to work on, you can simply create one.
  - When you've found an issue to work on, you fork this repository, create your feature, fix your bug, or whatever the issue is.
  - Then you create a pull request, and if it's accepted it'll end up on the master branch.

+ ## Discussion and question
+ For easier discussion, questions and feedback, please join our [Discord] (https://discord.gg/fG3FJDW "SuperGamblino Discord").